New Energy

 Hydrogen has been recognised as a key option to realise the net zero greenhouse gas emissions commitments that governments have announced in recent years.

 Ammonia can be used as a carrier for hydrogen, either to be used directly (as feedstock for chemicals or as a fuel for power generation and maritime transportation) or to be reconverted to hydrogen.
+Ammonia may be produced from hydrogen through a process called the Haber-Bosch process.

-They both offer the potential for decarbonising parts of the energy system where other measures such as direct electrification are more difficult or expensive, including sections of heavy industry and long-distance transport.
+Both lower-carbon hydrogen and ammonia offer the potential for decarbonising parts of the energy system where other measures such as direct electrification are more difficult or expensive, including sections of heavy industry and long-distance transport.

 Some technologies can abate emissions by capturing greenhouse gases and durably storing them out of the atmosphere.